Arts & Life

 Queen's Plate: Postponed.

-Tokyo Olympics and Paralympics: Now scheduled for July 23 - Aug.
+Tokyo Olympics and Paralympics: Rescheduled for July 23 - Aug.
 8, 2021.

 CAA Manitoba: Storefronts open as of May 11.
 Services continue to be offered by phone and online.
 Roadside service continues.

-Travel isolation: All international travellers need to self-isolate and self-monitor for symptoms for 14 days upon arrival in Manitoba.
+International travel: All international travellers need to self-isolate and self-monitor for symptoms for 14 days upon arrival in Manitoba.

-People coming from British Columbia, Alberta, Saskatchewan, the Yukon, Northwest Territories, Nunavut, or northwestern Ontario don’t need to self-isolate if they’re asymptomatic and have no known exposure to COVID-19.
+Domestic travel: People coming from British Columbia, Alberta, Saskatchewan, the Yukon, Northwest Territories, Nunavut, or northwestern Ontario don’t need to self-isolate if they’re asymptomatic and have no known exposure to COVID-19.
 Domestic travellers from other locations must self-isolate for 14 days.